Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Squeeze hard before the pick to preload tension

-• Keep wrists neutral, not bent back
+• Keep your wrists neutral, not bent back

 • Shrug into the traps before lifting to create a stable shelf

-Think about crushing the handles and slightly pulling them inward to engage the upper back.
+Think about crushing the handles and slightly pulling them inward to engage your upper back.
+Drill: static farmer’s holds for 15 to 30 seconds at contest weight.
+No walking.
+Just grip and posture.

-Bracing & Trunk Rigidity
+Bracing and Trunk Rigidity

-Every step creates rotational and lateral force.
-Your trunk must stay locked in.
+Farmer’s walks punish soft cores.
+Every step creates rotational and lateral force, and your trunk has to stay locked in.

 • Take a massive diaphragmatic breath before the pick

-• Brace 360° — abs, obliques, lats, lower back
+• Brace 360 degrees: abs, obliques, lats, lower back

 • Ribs down, pelvis neutral

-Shoulder & Upper Back Positioning
+Shoulder and Upper Back Positioning

-Posture determines how long your grip lasts.
+Your posture determines how long your grip lasts.

 • Pre-shrug hard into the handles before lifting